vanshika-ahuja1/vanshika-ahuja1/README.md

 # Hi there, I'm Vanshika Ahuja 👋

-I am a passionate *Data Analyst* with a strong foundation in *statistical analysis, **data visualization, and **data-driven decision-making*.
+I am a passionate *Data Analyst* with a strong foundation in **statistical analysis**, **data visualization**, and **data-driven decision-making**.
 I specialize in turning complex data into actionable insights that drive business decisions and solve real-world problems.

 ## 🚀 About Me

 - 🔢 *Statistical Analysis*: Proficient in applying statistical methods to uncover trends and insights in data, helping businesses make informed decisions.
-- 📊 *Data Visualization: Skilled in creating compelling and easy-to-understand visualizations using tools like **Seaborn, **Matplotlib*.
+- 📊 *Data Visualization*: Skilled in creating compelling and easy-to-understand visualizations using tools like **Seaborn, **Matplotlib*.
 - 💻 *Data Cleaning & Transformation*: Experienced in cleaning and transforming raw data into structured formats, making it ready for analysis.
-- 🌍 *Web Scraping: I use web scraping tools like **BeautifulSoup* and *Selenium* to gather data from the web, which I clean and analyze to extract valuable insights.
+- 🌍 *Web Scraping*: I use web scraping tools like **BeautifulSoup* and *Selenium* to gather data from the web, which I clean and analyze to extract valuable insights.

 ## 🛠 Technologies & Tools